The Biden Plan to End Violence Against Women

 One of the driving forces throughout Joe Biden’s career has been fighting back against abuses of power – whether economic or physical power.
 That force motivated him to write and champion the Violence Against Women Act of 1994, establish the first-ever White House Advisor on Violence Against Women during the Obama-Biden Administration, and launch a national campaign to change the culture surrounding campus rape and sexual assault.

-Earlier this year, a bipartisan coalition in the House of Representatives passed the Violence Against Women Reauthorization Act of 2019 (VAWA 2019), which includes significant, forward-looking improvements and innovations proposed by advocates, survivors, lawyers, experts, prosecutors, and law enforcement who are in the trenches protecting and supporting survivors.
-Last week, every single Senate Democrat signed on to the Senate version of the House-passed bill.
+In 2019, a bipartisan coalition in the House of Representatives passed the Violence Against Women Reauthorization Act of 2019 (VAWA 2019), which includes significant, forward-looking improvements and innovations proposed by advocates, survivors, lawyers, experts, prosecutors, and law enforcement who are in the trenches protecting and supporting survivors.
+Last year, every single Senate Democrat signed on to the Senate version of the House-passed bill.
 But, Leader McConnell is refusing to bring the bill to the floor in the Senate.
 There’s no reason the Senate shouldn’t pass this reauthorization now and enact it long before President Biden’s first day in office.
 But if they don’t, Joe Biden will make enacting the VAWA reauthorization one of his top first 100 day priorities.

 In addition, President Joe Biden will build on his strong track record of getting things done by: